NRLC Logo

 Find answers to your questions about the freight rail industry and our collective bargaining process.

-The current national collective bargaining agreements between freight rail carriers and rail unions reopened for negotiation starting on November 1, 2024.
+The national collective bargaining agreements between freight rail carriers and rail unions reopened for negotiation starting on November 1, 2024.
 At that time, “Section 6 notices” were exchanged and bargaining began.
+Bargaining closed when BRS announced its ratification on July 6, 2026.

-The current round of national bargaining includes 28 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:
+The 2025 round of national bargaining included more than 30 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:

 • International Association of Sheet Metal, Air, Rail and Transportation Workers – Transportation Div.
 (SMART-TD & SMART-TD-YDM)